pirl-unc/golfy/README.md

 # golfy

-Heuristic solver for peptide pool assignments.
-Golfy attempts to map peptides to pools with a fixed specified "coverage" (number of pools that each peptide occurs in) while avoiding having any pair of peptides occur in a pool twice.
+Heuristic solver for experimental designs using pools of peptides, such as [combinatorial ELISpot epitope mapping](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0147812).
+Golfy constructs experimental designs which assign peptides to pools with a fixed specified "coverage" (number of pools that each peptide occurs in) while trying to avoid having any pair of peptides occur together in a pool more than once.
+More formally, Golfy is a collection of heuristic search techniques for [partially balanced incomplete block designs](https://www.jstor.org/stable/40383923), where *block design* means that it's an experimental design where peptides are tested in groups, *incomplete* means that each block is smaller than the full set of peptides, and *partially balanced* means that a pair of peptides can occur together in a group 0 or 1 times.

 ## Installation